bastioncodes/bastion-bootstrap/README.md

 | UI Framework              | Aiming to popularize UI Toolkit with a friendly framework, avoiding prefab clutter.|
 | Compliance                | Manage legal terms, like cookie popups, effortlessly.                       |

-Bastion is all about efficiency and simplicity, giving you the power to focus on what matters most—creating amazing experiences.
-Stay tuned as we continue to expand Bastion's capabilities!
+Bastion is designed to streamline your workflow, helping you focus on building great experiences with less friction.
+We're continuously improving and evolving it based on real-world needs—stay tuned for more!